pinskylab/Clownfish_persistence/README.md

 * *TimeSeriesPersistence*: estimates abundance of females at each site through time, fits a mixed-effects model to assess population trend over sampling time period
 * *Growth_analysis*: estimates parameters for a von-Bertalanffy growth curve using marked fish captured approximately one year apart
 * *Clownfish_encounters*: makes encounter histories for all fish marked, fills in missing sizes by projecting using growth curve (and adding mean size or 0 for years pre-capture)
+* *AnemDistFromDiveTrack.R*: finds the lat and lon coordinates of the first capture anemone for each marked fish and the minimum distance from that anemone to the sampling dive tracks each year, in preparation for mark-recapture analyses in ClownfishMarkRecap.R
 * NEED TO INSERT INFO ABOUT MARK-RECAP SURVIVAL SCRIPT AND GROWTH SCRIPT HERE!
 * Metrics_with_uncertainty: estimates the persistence metrics, including best estimates and distributions with uncertainty.
 Makes plots.